 - In summary, all regulations imposed on the food industry must fit within the scope of an exercise of police power in order to be valid.

 - Another key point is that Congress can do no more than it is authorized to do in the Constitution.
 Thus a statute is valid only if it does not conflict with the Constitution.
 A statute that conflicts with the Constitution is invalid and unenforceable.

-- Agencies of the Executive Branch are given responsibility by Congress to implement the programs (execute the statutes) that Congress enacts.
+- are given responsibility by Congress to implement the programs (execute the statutes) that Congress enacts.

 - Details about application and enforcement of the programs are set forth (promlugated) by the responsible agency in the form of regulations.

 - Agencies must follow a process when promulgating regulations, that is, the Rule-making Process:

 Advanced notice of plans to issue proposed rules is sometimes given as a way for the agency to gather public input before drafting the proposed rules.

 Comments are received from the public in response to the proposed rules; the agency is required to consider and respond to each comment (sometimes 1000s of comments); a public hearing also is often held as part of the comment process

 - The agency then considers the public comments as it revising the proposed regulation/rule